RomanticD/Flarum-iOS-App-UnofficialDemo/README.md

 - Convenient and fast browsing, posting, and replying to discussions on Flarum using an iPhone

-  - Login using username and password
+  - Login using username and password & Registration
   - Extention support for **Level Rank, BestAnswer, Poll, Money, Check In, User Badge** and more
   - check discussions and comments with more sort options
   - Support for tags, allowing users to browse discussions by tags